MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-protect-pcs-macs.md

 Disk encryption protects data when devices are lost or stolen.
 FileVault full-disk encryption helps prevent unauthorized access to the information on your startup disk.
 See [use FileVault to encrypt the startup disk on your Mac](https://support.apple.com/HT204837) for instructions.

 **Protect your mac from malware**<p>
-Microsoft recommends you install and use reliable antivirus software on your Mac.
+Microsoft recommends that you install and use reliable antivirus software on your Mac.
 See the following article for a list of choices: [Best Mac antivirus 2019 ](https://www.macworld.co.uk/feature/mac-software/mac-antivirus-3672182/).

 You can also reduce the risk of malware by using software only from reliable sources.
 The settings in Security & Privacy preferences allow you to specify the sources of software installed on your Mac.
 See [protect your Mac from malware](https://support.apple.com/kb/PH25087) for more information.

 **Turn on firewall protection**<p>
 Use firewall settings to protect your Mac from unwanted contact initiated by other computers when you’re connected to the Internet or a network.
-Without this protection your Mac might be more vulnerable to unauthorized access.
+Without this protection, your Mac might be more vulnerable to unauthorized access.
 See [about the application firewall](https://support.apple.com/HT201642) for instructions.